SomeCodecat/Simple-iDRAC-Interface/README.md

 	<br>- Issuing custom commands

 There are two Versions of the Software:
+	[Default]
-	-  One is styled and and uses external packages that have to be installed with pip.
+	<br>- One is styled and and uses external packages that have to be installed with pip.
+	[Nocolor]
-	- The other one is kept simple and uses minimal external packages.
+	<br>- The other one is kept simple and uses minimal external packages.